jaypannu/logger/README.md

 # logger

-a simple logger to help speed of recording
+a simple logger to help speed up recording and printing